 We understand that companies might use alternative performance measures in their annual report and accounts.
-These might, for example, highlight exceptional items in the income statement or include additional subtotals to show profit before amortisation of goodwill.
+These might, for example, highlight exceptional items in the income statement or include additional subtotals to show profit before amortisation or impairment of some assets.
 There are a number of reasons why we do not use these measures:

-- 1. In order to do so we would need to apply them consistently across the whole comparator group and: - a. detailed information may be available for some companies, but we look at a wide range of companies that have different reporting requirements.
+- 1. In order to do so we would need to apply them consistently across the whole comparator group and: - a. detailed information may be available for some companies, but we look at a wide range of companies that have different reporting requirements. - b. where detailed information is available, our observation is that there are no consistent rules or principles we could apply to determine what is or is not 'exceptional'. - 2.
+Despite their separate disclosure, such items remain part of the total operational costs of a company.
+Individual companies may like to provide additional context to help investors understand their underlying results, but we have a different objective, which is to produce comparable measure of return on total operational expenses of a large group of companies.

-9 OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations Chapter III para 3.48 (2017), OECD
+3 OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations Chapter III para 3.48 (2017), OECD